k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ### **Step 8**: Access Web Studio

-You have completed the installation and are ready to access Fabric Web Studio over HTTP or HTTPS
+You have completed the installation and are ready to access Fabric Web Studio over HTTP or HTTPS.

-Open a browser and connect to *http://localhost/spacename*
+Open a browser and connect to `http://localhost/spacename`.

-You can also connect to Fabric remotely, using *https://[hostname or ip address]/spacename*
+You can also connect to Fabric remotely, using `https://[hostname or ip address]/spacename`.

 > Traefik will default use its own self-signed TLS certificates for HTTPS connections.
 The Certificate is created for you by default for the machine.
 If you want to use a certificate created by your organization, everything is pre-configured for you to do so.
 See the "Configuring TLS" topic above for instructions.